Probability functions in the context of signed involutive meadows: Signed meadow based probability calculus

-In this section we formulate axioms for a probability mass function.
+In Section~\ref{subsec:3.1} we formulate axioms for a probability function.
 Following the methods of abstract data type specification we will focus on axioms in equational form.
-Then, we briefly discuss some derived operators and some properties thereof.
+Then, we discuss a plurality of versions of the conditional probability operator (Section~\ref{subsec:3.2}) and some properties thereof, in particular versions of Bayes' theorem.
+Finally, we consider independent events (Section~\ref{subsec:3.3}).